sousagroup/sousagroup.github.io/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

 We are always looking for new members!
-Please see below the current PhD/post-doctoral projects advertised by us!
+Please look on findaphd.com to see if we are advertising or email us directly!

 {% include section.html %}